-The physical laws of lighting determine how much up-light is generated and the amount of sky-glow produced.
+The physical laws of lighting determine how much up-light is produced and the amount of sky-glow generated.

 The Basic Lighting Laws: